-As more SMEs come to rely on MSPs, such software solutions become more and more vital.
-This is partly due to a shortage of IT talent – research commissioned by the Tech Council of Australia projects a shortfall of 186,000 tech workers by 2030 – and the expense of hiring an in-house team.
+Such software solutions are becoming increasingly necessary as more small to medium-sized businesses become reliant on MSPs.
+This is thought to be due to a shortage of IT talent – research from Adzuna found that tech job vacancies in the UK have reached a ten-year high – and the expense of hiring an in-house team.
 IT infrastructure in enterprises has become more complex with staff supporting remote and hybrid teams, a situation that is ‘soaking up’ a great deal of IT talent.

 MSPs are faced, therefore, with the additional tasks of application maintenance and addressing connectivity issues while working with numerous public and private cloud providers.
 All of this must be done without the convenience of physical access to the underlying infrastructure.

 While it is certainly true that business management software can assist with several of these tasks, different tech companies tend to make the same promises about their products.
 It is not uncommon for MSP decision-makers to find themselves relying on a whole host of software providers after a few years.
 At least some of these will not have been designed specifically for an MSP; rather, they are shoehorned into use to the best abilities of MSP staff.

 As an MSP grows, new software may be required to address specific needs, and these additions accumulate over time.
 Different systems will not necessarily be compatible, creating inefficiencies and siloed information.
 Vendor lock-in relies on MSPs’ hesitation to migrate their systems due to contractual obligations or fear of workflow disruptions.